 Lake Bunyonyi is known as the second deepest lake in Africa with a depth of about 900m.
-It lies between Kisoro and kabale districts that are close to the border of Rwanda.
-Lake Bunyonyi Uganda is beautifully dotted with over 29 Islands and the most common ones include; the Akampene Island which is mostly known as the punishment Island, Bwana, Kyahugye, Njuyeera, Bucuranuka, Bushara.
+It lies between Kisoro and kabale districts which are close to the border of Rwanda.
+Lake Bunyonyi Uganda is beautifully dotted with over 29 Islands and the most common ones include the Akampene Island, which is mostly known as the punishment Island, Bwana, Kyahugye, Njuyeera, Bucuranuka, Bushara.
 All these Islands have got many bird species that can be enjoyed by the many bird watchers that visit the Lake.

 Apart from seeing these birds, the tourists can also take part in some other activities including the spot fishing, boat rides, cultural walks, camping, the bamboo walks that are guided trails and these have been established and are so recommended for anyone who may be looking for a long stretch, nature walks and many more.
 This lake can be visited throughout the year.